-This craft is not only fun and easy, it integrates several subjects (science, writing, art), and is easy to adapt for different ages and stages.
+This craft is not only fun and easy, but it also integrates science, writing, art.
+And it’s simple to adapt for different ages and stages.

 - Crayons, pencil